giodueck/factorio-computing/horizon/doc/asm-design.md

 # Assembly language features
 ## General considerations
 Casing doesn't matter and whitespace will be ignored.
 Tokens are separated by whitespace.
-One sentence per line, no line endings but for the newline character itself.
+One sentence per line, newline character for line endings.

 ## Registers
 There are 12 general-purpose registers named `R0`, `R1`, ..., `R11`.
-`AR` is the address register used for load and store operations, `R13` or `SP` is the stack pointer, `R14` or `LR` is the link register, and `R15` or `PC` is the program counter which is only writable by jump instructions.
+`AR` is the address register used for load and store operations, `SP` is the stack pointer, `LR` is the link register, and `PC` is the program counter which is only writable by jump instructions.

-`LR` has no special purpose in the first generation of Everest, but keeping the return address of a subroutine call in this register simplifies the code.

 `NIL` is a pseudo-register which is defined as `255` and does not really exist, causing reads from it to result in `0` and writes to it to be discarded.
 This can be used to get